zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2014/my_love_view.md

 (2) The translator holds the view that the letters are very fit for 20-year old or so adolescences to read, because the letter writer, Rilke spoke directly to a young poet, whose problems and ages we share.
 Of all the fundamental topics Rilke covered, Love and Sex are included, which Rilke "offers unguarded thoughts on".

 We talk about feminism in the previous *English Listening One* class.
-It is interesting to remember the speaker in TED is a female writer.
+It is interesting to remember that the speaker in TED is a female writer.
 Why writers have so much inspiring thoughts to share, not a scientist?
 What I've done with regret is diverting the topic to IQ of young lady, the cause of which I can not remember clearly.
-"This problem" probably has connected itself to the predominant voice power by male sex.
+"This problem" probably has connected itself to the predominant voice power by male gender.
 I also find Rilke mentioned this problem:

 *Love in literature isn't an entirely mature and pure sexual world, for it is not human enough; it is merely male, heat, intoxication and restlessness, burdened with the old prejudices and haughtiness with which man has distorted and burned love.*